scier/MetalSplatter/README.md

 You're right, the documentation is entirely missing; it's a major TODO list item.
 In the meantime, feel free to try out the sample app -- just, like I said, don't expect much.

 1. Get yourself a gaussian splat PLY (or .splat) file.
    a.
-Maybe download the [scene data from the original paper](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/) or [Polycam's gallery](https://poly.cam/tools/gaussian-splatting)
+Capture one with [Luma AI's iPhone app](https://apps.apple.com/us/app/luma-ai/id1615849914), and then export in "splat" format
    b.
-Or use [Luma](https://lumalabs.ai), [Polycam](https://poly.cam/tools/gaussian-splatting) to capture and train your own
+Or try the [scene data from the original paper](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/)
    c.
-Go hardcode and train your own locally (here's [a great tutorial](https://www.reshot.ai/3d-gaussian-splatting)).
+Go hardcore and learn to use [Nerfstudio](https://docs.nerf.studio/nerfology/methods/splat.html) to train your own locally
 2. Clone the repo and open SampleApp/MetalSplatter_SampleApp.xcodeproj
 3. If you want to run on iOS/visionOS, select your target and set your development team and bundle ID in Signing & Capabilities.
 On macOS, just have at it.
-4. Set your scheme to Release mode.
+4. Make sure your scheme is set to Release mode.
 Loading large files in Debug is more than an order of magnitude slower.
-5. Run it
+5. Run
+6. Note: framerate will be better if you run without the debugger attached (hit Stop in Xcode, and go run from the app from the Home screen)

 ## MetalSplatter Model Viewer